 The Legend of Zelda: Breath of the Wild

 Sure, if you’ve got a Nintendo Switch, there’s a good chance you’ve already played The Legend of Zelda: Breath of the Wild.
-On the Switch OLED, though, it’s undeniably more engrossing.
+After all, it’s one of the best Nintendo Switch OLED games out there.

 Hyrule’s plains have never looked more verdant, its mountains have never felt more uninhabitable, and the bigger screen makes it feel like an entire world on your handheld device even more than before.

 Launching alongside the Switch OLED, it’d be fair to say Metroid Dread, a game that’s been years in the making, represents a great reason to upgrade your console hardware.

-Planet ZDR is full of small details and touches, and whether Samus is sprinting through environments fleeing from robotic pursuers or trying to blast a path through its labyrinthine world, the Switch OLED relishes every missile, counter, and epic boss encounter.
+Planet ZDR is full of small details and touches, and whether Samus is sprinting through environments fleeing from robotic pursuers or trying to blast a path through its labyrinthine world, this Nintendo Switch OLED game relishes every missile, counter, and epic boss encounter.

 Super Smash Bros.
 Ultimate

 Super Smash Bros.
 Ultimate is a must-play game on whichever Switch you own – but it’s undeniably one of the best Nintendo Switch OLED games out there.

 With the OLED, fights are easier to follow, and, if you’ve spent any time in tabletop mode on your regular Switch, then it cannot be understated how much the larger display helps when playing against friends.

 Hollow Knight is an indie darling, but it’s not the most colorful of adventures.
-Instead, Hollow Knight highlights the deeper blacks possible of the Switch OLED.
+Instead, Hollow Knight highlights the deeper blacks possible of a Nintendo Switch OLED game.

 Hallowsnest has never looked darker or more mysterious, all without losing any of its detail or allure.
 Now, where’s Silksong?